sg-crest A Singapore Government Agency Website

 Companies, limited liability partnerships or unincorporated associations need to be represented by a lawyer, according to the applicable Rules of Court.

-Refer to the following on what you should prepare before attending a PHC proceeding.
+Refer to the following on what you should prepare before attending any court proceeding.

 Prepare the explanation for your case